 Early Maternal Discharge Home Visits

 Many new mothers choose to recover from childbirth in the hospital.
 But, if you and your baby are both healthy, you may bond more quickly at home.
-Women & Infants values family and offers home visits for mothers who decide to be discharged early.
+Women & Infants offers home visits for mothers who decide to be discharged early.

 Early Maternal Discharge Home Visits replace some of the recovery time in the hospital with a personal visit in your home by a registered nurse specially trained in maternal child health.